 - I’m indulging at the right times.
 I’m saving all my big sugar spends for social gatherings when I know it will be unavoidable - I’ll never be the girl not at the epicenter of the party doing all the things!
 I’ve found that the less I do “secretive sugar consumption” on my own, the less I go overboard.

 - “Some” Movement is better than none.
 Workouts during the holiday season take a big hit, so every move counts this month.
 A little bit, every day keeps the workout scaries away.
-If you have the DB LIVE app, you can download our On Demand workouts ahead of time, so even if wifi sucks you’ll be set.
+If you're a DanceBody LIVE subscriber you can enjoy On Demand workouts anytime, anywhere.

 Dance fitness makes up 20% of a person's weekly workout, according to ClassPass users, and the CDC points out that working out with a partner provides a consistent source of motivation, while also making fitness more of an adventure.
 Since the people closest to us make us who we are, when we’re around like minded individuals we are positively influenced by their behavior.
 We push ourselves harder when part of a group as a result of mimicking our partner's behavior, what’s known as the Köhler effect.